 About This Statistic

-This statistic shows the change in the price of gasoline per liter in selected countries for the period between March 2016 to March 2017.
+This statistic shows the change in the price of gasoline per liter in selected countries for the period between June 2016 to June 2017.
 The price changes concern unleaded premium (95 RON) for France, Germany, Italy, Spain, and the United Kingdom, and regular unleaded for Canada, Japan, and the United States.
-In March 2017, the gasoline price per liter in the U.S. was 18.1 percent higher than it was in March 2016.
+In June 2017, the gasoline price per liter in the U.S. was 0.8 percent lower than it was in May 2016.

 Gasoline prices worldwide